Is Ole Red in Gatlinburg Worth It? When To Go, What to Order

 The first time I tried to eat at Ole Red in Gatlinburg was unsuccessful.

 We had just spent a beautiful fall day at Anakeesta.
-It was the time of year when you start out the day in sunny, 70-degree weather and end the day shivering as temperatures drop below 40.
+It was the time of year when you start the day in sunny, 70-degree weather and end the day shivering as temperatures drop below 40.

 After waiting in a long line to get down the mountain, my cold crew and I made it to Ole Red only to find that the wait times for a table were over an hour if we were lucky.

-That wasn’t the first time that happened.
+Since we were hungry and cold, we went somewhere else.
+It wasn’t the first time that happened.
 I rarely have the forethought to look for a restaurant before my hanger reaches a critical level, so I end up opting for the fastest thing available.
 Usually, that means fast food or maybe a donut from the local Donut Friar.

 Finally, on one weekday afternoon, in the middle of the day, I walked into Ole Red.
 I got a table.
 Instantly.
+The food was good, and the live performance was even better.
+I have to say, I like going to Ole Red.

-But if you’re on vacation and time is limited, I recommend visiting on off-peak times, or putting your name on the list well before you actually get hungry.
+But if you’re on vacation and time is limited, I recommend visiting at off-peak times, or putting your name on the list well before you get hangry.
+Do as I say, not as I do.

 Inside Ole Red in Gatlinburg